NanoParticles/Minecraft-Server-Crafter-Lite-Edition-legacy/README.md

 # Minecraft Server Crafter-Lite Edition
- Minecraft Server Crafter - Lite Edition is a Lightweight GUI Console that allows the user to create, configure, and manage a Minecraft Server with the given server jar file.
+ Minecraft Server Crafter - Lite Edition is a lightweight modernized GUI Server Manager that allows the user to create, configure, and manage a Minecraft Server with the given server jar file.

  # Credits
  Yot360 - Huge thanks for helping me with the Console Shell interaction with input and output between the Minecraft Server and Minecraft Server Crafter.
 (Github page: https://github.com/Yot360)